 - iii.
 Adolescents are eligible to receive Medicaid services pursuant to the Early Periodic Screening, Diagnostic and Treatment (EPSDT) mandate.
-Under the EPSDT mandate, beneficiaries under the age 21 are eligible to receive all appropriate and medically necessary services needed to correct and ameliorate health conditions that are coverable under section 1905(a) Medicaid authority.
-Nothing in the DMC-ODS overrides any EPSDT requirements. - iv.
-In addition to Article III.B.2.ii, the initial medical necessity determination, for an individual to receive a DMC-ODS benefit, shall be performed by a Medical Director or an LPHA.
-The If a beneficiary's assessment and intake information are completed by a counselor through a face-to-face review or telehealth, the Medical Director or LPHA shall evaluate each beneficiary's assessment and intake information if completed by a counselor through a face-to-face review or telehealth with the counselor to establish a whether that beneficiary meets medical necessity criteria.
-After establishing a diagnosis and documenting the basis for diagnosis, the The ASAM Criteria shall be applied to determine placement into the level of assessed services. - v.
+Under the EPSDT mandate, beneficiaries under the age of 21 are eligible to receive all appropriate and medically necessary services needed to correct and ameliorate health conditions that are coverable under section 1905(a) Medicaid authority.
+Nothing in the DMC-ODS overrides any EPSDT requirements.
+The Contractor is responsible for the provision of services pursuant to the EPSDT mandate. - iv.
+In addition to Article III.B.2.ii, the initial medical necessity determination for an individual to receive a DMC-ODS benefit, shall be performed by a Medical Director or an LPHA.
+If a beneficiary's assessment and intake information are completed by a counselor through a face-to-face review or telehealth, the Medical Director or LPHA shall evaluate each beneficiary's assessment and intake information with the counselor to establish whether that beneficiary meets medical necessity criteria.
+The ASAM Criteria shall be applied to determine placement into the level of assessed services. - v.
 For an individual to receive ongoing DMC-ODS services, the Medical Director or LPHA shall reevaluate that individual's medical necessity qualification at least every six months through the reauthorization process and document their determination that those services are still clinically appropriate for that individual.
-For an individual to receive ongoing Opioid Treatment Program/Narcotic Treatment Program (OTP/NTP) services, the Medical Director or LPHA shall reevaluate that individual's medical necessity qualification at least within two years from admission and annually thereafter through the reauthorization process and determine that those services are still clinically appropriate for that individual.
+For an individual to receive ongoing Opioid Treatment Program/Narcotic Treatment Program (OTP/NTP) services, the Medical Director or LPHA shall reevaluate that individual's medical necessity qualification within two years from admission and annually thereafter through the reauthorization process and determine that those services are still clinically appropriate for that individual.